 Twenty state attorneys general, including West Virginia’s Patrick Morrisey, filed the lawsuit, which the Department of Justice chose not to challenge.

 Manchin, standing alongside Sens.
-Patty Murray, D-Wash., and Ron Wyden, D-Ore., said it is important to protect the health care law.
+Patty Murray, D-Wash., and Ron Wyden, D-Ore., said at a press conference it is important to protect the health care law.

 “We were afraid this day was going to happen, but we were not unexpecting it to happen with the types of verdicts that the judge in Texas has been rendering over the course of his career,” Manchin said.